alphagov/paas-team-manual/source/guides/common_support_tasks.html.md

 - Elasticsearch
 - Redis

-## Some plans in the marketplace are displaying as free, what does this mean?
+## Some plans in the marketplace are displaying as free.
+What does this mean?

 This is a horrible bit of CF UI: "free" really means "free for 3 months while you are in trial, paid after"